-- In writing, describe the problem, person to contact, phone number, and return address. - Carefully pack the laser, power adapter, manual, and written description in a stout box with sufficient packing material to prevent damage in shipment. - Ship the package to:
+- Contact us to request an RMA number. - Carefully pack the laser, power adapter, manual, and written description in a stout box with sufficient packing material to prevent damage in shipment. - Ship the package with assigned RMA number to:

 INDUSTRIAL FIBER OPTICS